farrasjagongoding/farrasjagongoding/README.md

 On the AI side, I've been diving into **NLP and sentiment analysis** — building classifiers, labeling datasets manually, and validating model performance.
 It's where I spend most of my learning time outside of class.

+Outside of code, I'm into graphic design, photography, and hunting for good coffee in Yogyakarta.

 I'm currently open to **freelance projects** and **internship opportunities** — I work well independently and adapt quickly to new stacks and teams.

 ---